Why You Need A 9/11 Victim Compensation Fund Lawyer When Filing a Claim

 Jason’s commitment to the victims in the 9/11 community is evident through his active involvement in professional organizations such as the New York State Trial Lawyers Association and the American Association for Justice.
 He has also contributed to legal discourse with publications in the New York Law Journal, reflecting his dedication to legal excellence and advocacy.

-At Weisfuse & Weisfuse, LLP, Jason continues to provide compassionate and knowledgeable representation, ensuring that those affected by 9/11 receive the support and compensation they are entitled to.
+At Weisfuse & Weisfuse, LLC, Jason continues to provide compassionate and knowledgeable representation, ensuring that those affected by 9/11 receive the support and compensation they are entitled to.

 Go to Top